Fabricatable-Machines/Media/presentations/bali-fabfest-2022-jens-dyvik/README.md

  ### Slide4
 ![](./slide4.jpg)
- - Assembly snaphsot of Humphrey2
+ - Assembly snapshot of Humphrey2

  ### Slide5
 ![](./slide5.jpg)
  - Humphrey2 ready for use
+ - About 85% of parts are fabriacatble